ArchHem/Julia_exercise_projects/README.md

 We have made a number of implicit assumptions during this very short derivation.
 We have assumed that $\Delta$ is invariant under time (not neccesiraly true!) and that neither $\mu, \sigma r$ depends on time.
 Expanded models will be considered later.

-This is a remarkable result, as by solving teh resulting PDE under the correct boundary conditions, the Black-Scholes model predicts that for a riskless portfolio there exists a _singular_ 'fair' price of a European style option assuming we have perfect information on the involved parameters.
+This is a remarkable result, as by solving the resulting PDE under the correct boundary conditions, the Black-Scholes model predicts that for a riskless portfolio there exists a _singular_ 'fair' price of a European style option assuming we have perfect information on the involved parameters.

 ### Simplest Black-Scholes Monte Carlo Simulation